 I think before you buy any services, you should always shop around.
 What might work for one person, might not be the right fit for you.
 Someone who sounds good online, might not be so helpful in reality.
 It always pays to explore a few different opinions.

-I partner with Veronika Hurbis of Sort Out My Visa on my site, but I would still suggest you speak with a number of agents before you decide who to use.
+I partner with Veronika Hurbis of Sort Out My Visa on my site, but I would still suggest you research a number of agents before you decide who to use.
 You need to find the right agent for your needs, and the only way you will know that is by speaking to a few.

 Here are a few tips to you get started when looking for an agent

 You should do some basic research online before you start making calls.
 (If I hadn’t done my own research before I started making my calls, I could have believed the agent who told me we weren’t eligible and given up on our dream altogether.
 Or I could have signed up with the agent who was convinced we could move to Western Australia (because we had been seriously considering Perth anyway).
-Or I could have believed that all agents cost £10k (they really don’t cost anyway near that much!) and not bothered going any further.
+Or I could have believed that all agents cost £10k (they really don’t cost any way near that much!) and not bothered going any further.
 It scares me how much power agents have to put an end to your dream by giving you misleading or incorrect information.)

-Speak to them on the phone.
+Speak to the agent on the phone.
 Call for a chat and get a feel for them.
 If you’re going to be dealing with them for the next six – 12 months you want to get on with them and feel comfortable chatting with them.
 I spoke to some people who were really abrupt and rude when I was searching for an agent – not people I felt like I wanted to deal with over a long period of time.
-You don’t need to be best friends with them, but you can get a good feel for them from a five-minute chat.
+You don’t need to be best friends with them, but you can get a good feel for them from a quick five-minute chat.
 You’re handing them a chunk of money and control over your dream – you need to feel you can trust them!

 Ask them if they charge extra to answer questions.
 Some agents are happy to answer things that come up through the process, others like to charge extra.
 Understand what you’re getting into so you don’t face extra unexpected charges.